adamhajari/nbgitconvert/README.md

  2. create a git hook such that nbgitconvert runs everytime a \*.ipynb file is committed.

 ## the config file
-`nbgitconvert.ini` contains a line for every supported output type and whether to convert to that output type. `nbgitconvert` will convert all committed \*.ipynb files to all output types specified in the `nbgitconvert.ini` file.

-By default, only html is marked for output.
+in the `[output_types]` section there is a line for every supported output type and whether to convert to that output type. `nbgitconvert` will convert all committed \*.ipynb files to all output types specified in the `nbgitconvert.ini` file.By default, only html is marked for output.

+The output path can also be specified in the config.
+Include {output_type} in the path to save each output type to a different directory.

 Update the config generated during the setup step as needed.
 Note that in the sample `nbgitconver.ini` file in this repo all formats have been set to "yes".
 The rendered notebooks in the `jupyter notebooks/rendered/` directory were created from this config.

 ## Usage